- The popular assembly votes in favour of peace with Macedonia; decemviri are sent to Greece;

 - All Greek cities in Europe and Asia Minor were to be free.
 They would be allowed to live under their own laws and allowed to manage their own taxes;

-- The king was to withdraw his garrisons from Greek cities that were still held by the Macedonians and transfer them to the Romans before the Isthmian Games of that year;
+- The king was to withdraw his garrisons from Greek cities that were still held by the Macedonians and transfer them to the Romans before the Isthmian Games of this year;

 - The king had to return all prisoners of war and defectors to the Romans;